spawnia/sailor/README.md

 hitting an external API, you can swap out your client with the `Log` client.
 It writes all requests made through Sailor to a file of your choice.

+> The `Log` client can not know what constitutes a valid response for a given request,
+> so it always responds with an error.

 ```php
 # sailor.php
 public function makeClient(): Client